-Over 200 ABCS courses have been developed at Penn in a wide range of disciplines that work to improve the quality of life and learning in the community and the quality of learning and scholarship in the university through collaborative problem-solving.
-In the 2022-23 academic year, a total of 73 courses were taught across 10 Penn schools: Annenberg School for Communication, Arts & Sciences (19 departments), Carey Law School, Dental Medicine, Education, Engineering and Applied Science, Perelman School of Medicine, Nursing, Weitzman School of Design, Wharton.
+ABCS is a form of Community-Engaged Scholarship, bringing together academic expertise and the expertise of the community via mutually beneficial, mutually transformative democratic partnership.
+Well over 200 ABCS courses have been developed at Penn in a wide range of disciplines that work to improve the quality of life and learning in the community and the quality of learning and scholarship in the university through collaborative problem-solving.
+In the 2023-24 academic year, a total of 82 courses were taught across 11 Penn schools: Annenberg School for Communication, Arts & Sciences (27 departments), Carey Law School, Dental Medicine, Education, Engineering and Applied Science, Perelman School of Medicine, Nursing, Social Policy and Practice, Weitzman School of Design, and Wharton.

-In addition to the 1800 undergraduate and graduate students in ABCS courses, in 2022-2023, the Netter Center supported the engagement of 398 Penn students through work-study positions and internships, and over 300 regular volunteers.
+In addition to the approximately 1,950 undergraduate and graduate students in ABCS courses, in 2023-2024, the Netter Center employed 427 Penn students through paid work-study positions and academic internships and supported over 400 student volunteers.